ArduPilot/ardupilot_wiki/plane/source/docs/quadplane-weathervaning.rst

 in position controlled VTOL modes.
 This means it is not enabled in QSTABILIZE or QHOVER flight modes.
 It is available in QLOITER, QRTL, QLAND and in AUTO mode when executing VTOL flight commands.

+:ref:`Q_VFWD_ALT<Q_VFWD_ALT>`: when below this relative to home altitude, forward motor assist is disabled.
+This can be useful to keep the motor propeller from hitting the ground.
+Rangefinder height data is used when available.

 .. note::
  Continuous tilt-rotor QuadPlanes will tilt motors up to :ref:`TRIM_THROTTLE<TRIM_THROTTLE>` times :ref:`Q_TILT_MAX<Q_TILT_MAX>` to maintain position.